GANys/Measur3D/backend/README.md

 * [Node.js](https://nodejs.org/en/) - An open-source, cross-platform, JavaScript runtime environment
 * [Mongoose](https://mongoosejs.com/) - An elegant mongodb object modeling for node.js

-By default, in this project, NodeJS server in deployed on `localhost:3001/measur3d`
+By default, in this project, the API in deployed on `localhost:3001/measur3d`

 Current methods are the following :